AIOE-Data/AIOE/README.md

 # AIOE and Related Datasets

 This repository contains the data files produced by the project "Occupational, Industry, and Geographic Exposure to Artificial Intelligence: A Novel Dataset and Its Potential Uses" by Felten, Raj, and Seamans.

 The following briefly describes the datasets contained in the excel file "AIOE_DataAppendix.xlsx".
-Please see the draft for a detailed discussion of the datasets and their construction.
+For more information regarding the construction of the datasets, please see the draft, currently located here: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3368605

 Data Appendix A: AIOE Scores by Occupation.
 Contains the constructed AIOE scores by occupation indexed by six-digit SOC code.